newtonjose/agentic-ai-fundamentals/ml-models/prompts.md

         Game Playing: Developing AI agents that can play and win games like chess or Go.

-prompt: `create a C4 system context model in PlantUML`
+prompt: `create a C4 system context model in PlantUML ref.: github.com/<todo: add plantumC4> `